peiyaoh/export_delicious_public_posts/README.md

 **max_entry_count**: the maximum number of public posts to retrieve for a given user.
 Set it to the total number of public posts of that user to retrieve all the public posts.

 **waitMSeconds**: number of milliseconds to wait between the requests to get each batch of posts.
-The default value is 1000 (1 second).
-Please don't reduce the value to be less than 1000 so that the script will not create too much burden for the server at Delicious.
+The default value is 2000 milliseconds (2 second).
+Please don't reduce the value to be less than 2000 so that the script will not create too much burden for the server at Delicious.

 ## Running
 ```